ggonzalv/cofi_physical_store/README.md

 python main.py -d
 ```

 This will print out 100 different shopping carts, generated randomly.
-You will see the total price after applying each discount and the remaining shopping cart after the discount is applied.
+You will see the total price after applying each discount and the remaining shopping cart after the discount is applied; and of course the total price after considering all elements in the shopping cart..
 Then you can quickly check if the code is working as desired.

 Alternatively, the script ```test_sample.py``` contains several cases to check that the main functions of the program work properly.
 It will test the ```readConfig``` function, the ```scan``` function with several items added sequentially, and the ```total``` function for different shopping carts.
 You can carry out these checks simply typing: